EllieChen-Git/Express-Tweet/README.md

 ---
 ### Optional - Normalising and Denormalisting

-__1. Create a 'routes' folder, move 'routes.js' inside, and rename it to 'index.js'__
+__1. Create a 'routes' directory, move 'routes.js' inside, and rename it to 'index.js'__

 routes\index.js
 ```javascript